BlakeMarter/Psychic-Game/README.md

 # Psychic-Game
-An amazing game that will guess the letter you're thinking!
+Try and guess the letter!
+If you can, you win!